Panasonic S1 vs Sony A6000

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the S1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The S1 writes its imaging data to SDHC or XQD cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.
+The S1 writes its imaging data to SDXC or XQD cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.
 The S1 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A6000 only has one slot.
-The S1 supports UHS-II cards (on both slots), while the A6000 can use UHS-I cards.
+The S1 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the A6000 can use UHS-I cards (up to 104 MB/s).

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-S1 and Sony Alpha A6000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.